-The LG G5 is a massive change of pace for the South Korean firm.
-It's done away with the cheap plastic and confusing leather finishes of the LG G4 in favor of a full metal body, while keeping fan-favorite features like a removable battery and microSD card.
+LG G5 is a modular smartphone and a massive change of pace for the South Korean firm.
+It's done away with cheap plastic and confusing leather finishes of the LG G4 in favor of a full metal body, while keeping fan-favorite features like a removable battery and microSD card.

-That's a big deal, because Samsung disappointed a vocal minority when it ditched its swappable battery and expandable storage hallmarks for the Galaxy S6, although it realized the errors of its way as it reinstated microSD support in the Galaxy S7 and Galaxy S7 Edge a year later.
+That's a big deal, because Samsung disappointed a vocal minority when it ditched its swappable battery and expandable storage hallmarks for the Galaxy S6 and realized the errors of its way as it reinstated microSD support in the Galaxy S7 and Galaxy S7 Edge a year later.

 Not only does it include perks for power users, LG's changed the way we access the battery with a cartridge-like input so you don't have to remove the back cover.

 This 'magic slot' is located in the bottom frame of the phone and doubles as an accessory port.
-Add-ons so far include a battery grip with physical camera controls and a Hi-Fi audio module.
+Add-ons include a battery grip with physical camera controls and a Hi-Fi audio module.

 You don't really need either of these accessories to enjoy the camera or audio, though.
 LG G5 has a dual-camera setup on the back, with one lens that provides extra-wide photos.